 return gulp.src([webappDir + '/img/*'])

-pipe(gulp.dest(webappDir + 'dist/img/'));
+.pipe(gulp.dest(webappDir + 'dist/img/'));

 });